-BRCGS Food Safety Issue 9 requires that all suppliers of traded products—those manufactured, packed, or labeled by third parties but sold under the site’s brand or through its distribution—are approved, monitored, and risk-assessed as part of the site’s food safety and quality management system.
+FSSC 22000 requires that all suppliers of traded products—those manufactured, packed, or labeled by third parties but sold under the organization’s name or handled through its operations—are subject to an approval, monitoring, and risk assessment process.
+This ensures that products meet all applicable food safety, legal, and quality requirements, and that supplier performance is consistently evaluated as part of the organization’s food safety management system.

 BRCGS for Storage & Distribution requires that products moved via cross-docking are traceable and controlled at all times, even when they are not held in storage for extended periods.